 As humans beings we are naturally drawn towards things that smell nice; it just makes us feel uplifted.
 Different scents have different effects on our reaction and by understanding how each scent affects us, you can use aromatherapy to bring about the positive change that you are looking for in your life.

-Some companies have even taken the science of smell so seriously that they direct certain scents into their ventilation systems at certain times of the day in an attempt to improve the productivity of their workers.
+Some professional companies have even taken the science of smell so seriously that they direct certain scents into their ventilation systems at certain times of the day in a bid to improve the productivity of their workers.
 They use the scents of lemon to get them excited in the morning, rose at midday to calm them down and cypress in the afternoon to revitalize them.

 One bookstore in the North-West of America even took to baking chocolate-chip cookies in the back of their store and letting the smell permeate through the air.
 They found that while the cookies baked, they experienced a surge in their book sales.